All about IPL hair removal at home

 FACE

-IPL face and upper lip
+IPL on the face and upper lip

-Safely treating small, delicate areas -
+Treating small, sensitive areas safely -

 SKIN TYPES